KoiFi-labs/algorand-developer-suite/README.md

     stopnet:        Stops sandbox environment and deletes docker containers
     getaccount:     Retrieves account info
     listaccounts:   Lists existing accounts in your private network
-    createaccount:  Creates a new Algorand account in your private network TODO
+    createaccount:  Creates a new Algorand account in your private network
-    fundaccount:    Funds an existing Algorand account TODO
+    fundaccount:    Funds an existing Algorand account
-    createtoken:    Creates a new ASA in your private network TODO
+    createtoken:    Creates a new ASA in your private network
     createapp:      Issues a transaction that creates an application
+    callapp:        Issues a transaction that calls an application
     help:           Displays this help guide
 ```